 Use the polygon lasso to select the overall shape of the swimmer and then pick out key shadows and highlights.
 Take these colours from the area above the water, from the skin tones.

 Add a new layer and draw out some waves on top of the swimmer.
 Pick the colours from surrounding waves in the reference avoiding any of the skin tones.
 You can then use the layer opacity sliders to merge this layer over the figure and help bed it into the image.

 You could just raw out the forms and take the colours of both the figure and water, in one layer but keeping them separate gives you more control.
 As with the shark you can combine all the swimmer layers into a single group.

 Create a new layer and draw a very rough circle with the lasso.
 Five or six sides works well.
 Now add a simple shadow and a simple highlight, picking all the colours from the shark and or water.
 Next up just cut and paste this bubble to create duplicates, using the transform tool (Cmd+T) to resize, rotate and reposition the copies.

 You can either group all the bubble layers or merge them.
 Put them in front of the shark group but for more depth you could put some behind as well, partially showing around the edges.

 06. Finish up and options

 All that's left to do now is to create the wave tops using the same process and then make sure that everything is organised.

 To the left you can see the final layers and groups that I ended up with (click on image to enlarge).
 This really is a very simple technique but it can produce some lovely crisp images which stand out from the crowd.
 If you are using existing imagery as a basis then you will create something instantly recognisable but original.
-Below, we've included a time lapse video so you can see how the image should build up over time!
+Below, you'll find a time-lapse video so you can see how the image should build up over time!

-Although it can be a time-consuming method it really helps you pay attention to forms and light, so even if you are a fan of more detailed work I would recommend trying this out a few times, to improve your other skills.
+Although this can be a time-consuming method, it really helps you pay attention to forms and light.
+So, even if you are a fan of more detailed work, I'd highly recommend trying this out a few times to help hone your skills.